-This intercollege combined major serves students who would like to explore their interest in biochemistry while earning the benefit of a Bachelor of Science degree in chemical engineering.
+This intercollege combined major serves students who would like to explore their interest in biochemistry while earning the benefit of a Bachelor of Science (BS) degree in chemical engineering.
 The program combines the fundamentals of biochemistry with the engineering skills necessary for scale-up of biochemical processes.
 Successful graduates will be well-qualified to enter the growing biotechnology industry and be able to converse from the chemistry of organisms to the design of vessels for successful synthesis of cells and pharmaceuticals.

 This combined major provides a bridge between engineering practice, the process of devising a system, component, or process to meet desired needs, and biochemistry practice, defining the chemical processes occurring in the wide variety of living systems.
 Students in the combined major will have the opportunity to engage in decision-making processes (often iterative), in which physical sciences, mathematics, the biochemical sciences and the engineering sciences are applied to processes for optimal conversion of resources.
 Some of the possible career options for graduates of the combined major are: development of new therapies and drug delivery systems; production of new medicines through cell culture systems; academic and clinical research; regulation and quality control; and, marketing or information systems.
 It is anticipated that students will enter the job market directly and/or go on to graduate, medical, veterinary, dental, law or business school.